barcilla/Capstone_2/README.md

 Tweet Classifier: Detecting Disasters.ipynb : This contains the code for this project.
 From importing the data, to cleaning, to machine learning.
 All of this projects code is in this file.

-Tweet Classifier_ Detecting Disasters Slide Deck.pdf: These are report slides with basic information about the project.
+Tweet Classifier_ Detecting Disasters Slide Deck Final.pdf: These are report slides with basic information about the project.
 If you want more detail into the thinking behind the process, please read Tweet Classifer_ Detecting Disasters Final.pdf

 Tweet Classifer_ Detecting Disasters Final.pdf: Detailed approach and analysis to this problem.